 With endless combinations of style, fabrics, colour and materials to choose from, it’s easy to feel overwhelmed.
 To help you make the right choice, our team of Houseologists have put together a guide of all the information you need to know to pick the right window dressings for your room and measure them up without hassle.

-01.Difference between curtains and drapes
+01.Buying curtains and drapes – the difference

 One of the most popular options for window dressings is curtains or drapes.
 The two terms tend to be used interchangeably but, strictly speaking, there are a couple of key differences between the two: